-Australia has recently exported between 1-2 per cent of our total marketable production of apples and 16.5 per cent of pears.
+Australia has recently exported between 1-2 per cent of our total marketable production of apples and 8 per cent of pears.
 Marketable production refers to the 70 per cent (approximately) of fruit picked and considered Class 1 fruit.
 It excludes fruit used for canning and juicing.
-The apple and pear industry aims to achieve exports of 5 per cent of marketable production in the next few years for apples and 20 per cent for pears.
+The apple and pear industry aims to achieve exports of 10 per cent of marketable production of apples and pears by 2027 as set out in the 2017 Apple & Pear Industry Export Development Strategy.

-The leading markets for Australian apples in 2015 were Papua New Guinea, UK, Indonesia, United Arab Emirates and Thailand.
+The leading markets for Australian apples in recent years have been Papua New Guinea, UK, Indonesia, United Arab Emirates and Thailand.
 Small volumes were also supplied to other Asian markets including Singapore, Hong Kong, China and Taiwan.

-The leading markets for Australian pears in 2015 were New Zealand, Indonesia, Canada, Hong Kong and Singapore.
+The leading markets for Australian pears in recent years have been New Zealand, Indonesia, Canada, Hong Kong and Singapore.

 03 9329 3511